yashchandak/yashchandak.github.io/_pages/homepage.md

 <br><br>
 ## Recent
+- Our papers on (a) Optmizing for the future in non-stationary MDPs, and (b) Evaluating the performance of RL algorithms, got accepted at ICML'20!
 - Received Outstanding Student Paper Honorable Mention by AAAI'20 for our paper on Lifelong Learning with a Changing Action Set.
 - Our papers on (a) lifelong learning with a changing action set, and (b) RL when all actions are not always available, got accepted at AAAI'20!
 - Our paper on learning action representations got accepted at ICML'19!